Customer Journey Mapping to Improve Your Customer's Experience

 Step 4: Implement and Synchronize Those Touchpoints Throughout the Buyer's Journey

-Once the journey map is completed and a list of tactical action items have been created to fill the gaps and enhance your buyers’ experience throughout their journey, the final step is to execute on that plan and integrate your marketing materials, sales messages, and other resources where appropriate.
+Once the journey map is completed and a list of tactical action items have been created to fill the gaps and enhance your buyers’ experience throughout their journey, the final step is to execute on that plan and integrate your marketing materials, sales messages, and other resources where appropriate to deliver excellent customer service.

 About the Author